 Ed introduced Mark Wessner, President of MB Seminary, and prayed for Mark's message.
 Mark participated in the PCO this week and shared how impressed he was with the new leaders, two from Manitoba and the rest from Ontario.
 Mark told the story of his unprepared participation in a Spartan Race.
 His only goal was to finish the race, but he finished 4th in his age category.
 This motivated him to work-out and better prepare himself for the next race.
 Despite his preparation, he completed the second race 78th in his category, and in his sock-feet.
-He received a participation medal which, for Mark, symbolized his determined struggle in adversity.
-He related this experience to the crucifixion in 1 Cor.
-1:2-17.
-Paul writes to the dysfunctional and divisive Church in Corinth and states that, in Christ, they are enriched in every way.
-God is faithful, even when our churches are broken and messed up.
-Christ sent Paul, not to baptize, but to preach the gospel at the cross.
-Paul described the gospel as a perfect leader dying for an imperfect people.
-Mark shared the experience of a division within his own church which led to the departure of the lead Pastor.
-He preached on this passage in 1 Cor.
-3:4 "Some say I follow Paul....
-Apollos....
-Is Christ divided?"
-If you think it is the Pastors' church, or anyone other than Jesus Christ, you are actually committing adultery.
-The Church is the bride of Christ, and God is faithful.
-We need to acknowledge that the church has one Leader, and that leader is Jesus Christ.
-To do otherwise is foolish.
-Mark challenged us to reorient and repent.
-If we find ourselves following a human leader, we need to recognize our error and declare that we have only one leader, and He is Jesus Christ.
-Ed prayed for those who gathered at the cross to make a symbolic stand of unity under one leader.
+He received a participation medal which, for Mark, symbolized his determined we maintain a sense of urgency in our one mission to reach as many people as possible.
+Mark challenged us to look to our own lives and identify our one mission and determine what we need to change in our own lives in order to urgently pursue that mission.